 For Bird Buddy to work you’ll first need to pair the camera module with your device and establish a Wi-Fi connection to the internet (the firmware update is necessary for first-time users as well).
 If this is done correctly you should see a small green light blink three times on the front of the module.
-This indicates that the camera module has been successfully paired with your device and that it has picked up a functioning internet signal.
+This indicates that the camera module has been successfully connected to your device and that it has picked up a functioning internet signal.

-If you’re having trouble establishing a Wi-Fi connection after successfully pairing your device, check whether you’re mounting Bird Buddy within your home Wi-Fi network range.
+If you’re having trouble establishing a Wi-Fi connection after successfully pairing your device, check whether you’re connecting Bird Buddy within your home Wi-Fi network range.
 If you're not in a good spot, you should relocate the setup to an area with better reception.

 Here are some other tips to resolve connectivity issues: